Border reivers: Dwellings and fortifications

-The inhabitants of the Borders had to live in a state of constant alert, and for self-protection, they built fortified tower houses.
+Large-scale violent assaults on homes were common in the Borders, whereas they were rare elsewhere.
+The same author, however, questions how serious these fortified private structures were in terms of defence and intention.
+Much like the great medieval castles, the various private fortified structures of the Borders served as symbols of power and prestige as much as they did for defence.
 As raising livestock in the borders required a transhumance lifestyle in summer months, borderers would create temporary shelter (shielings) to accommodate this nomadic behaviour.
+According to the archaeological team led by Time Team during their survey of Colour Clough, sheilings in the border region remain poorly investigated.
 These shielings contribute to the toponyms of many places in the borders such as Galashiels or "Shiels Brae".